blahberi/Yandi-Parazi/README.md

 IServiceProvider serviceProvider = new ServiceCollection()
     .AddSingleton<IFoo, Foo>()
     .AddSingleton<ILogger, Logger>()
-    .AddSingletonDecorator<IFoo, FooLoggingDecorator>()
+    .AddTransientDecorator<IFoo, FooLoggingDecorator>()
     .BuildProvider()
 ```

 > [!NOTE]
-> Notice how the decorator can also have dependencies and the framework will automatically resolve them the same way it resolves dependencies for regular services.
+> - Notice how the decorator can also have dependencies and the framework will automatically resolve them the same way it resolves dependencies for regular services.
+> - Also notice that decorators can have their own lifetime.
+In the above example we are registering a singleton service with a transient decorator.
+This means, that everytime we request `IFoo`, we will get a new instance `FooLoggingDecorator` that has the same instance of `Foo`

 # Extending
 ## Custom Lifetime Managers